November 2, 2013

 And there are many more.
 Feel free to create your own list.

-Dave White is a film critic who’s boyfriend is MSNBC’s Alonso Duralde who I like because in his review of Precious, he praises Mariah.
+Dave White is a film critic whose boyfriend is MSNBC’s Alonso Duralde who I like because in his review of Precious, he praises Mariah.
 As he should!
 Because of an all-consuming, mad love for his lover, Dave tries to overcome all odds and transfers to Los Angeles, leaving his beloved Texas.
 Among LA’s great barriers to Dave’s achievement of happiness and contentment are the aforementioned entitlement queens, reckless drivers, shouty neighborhood gays, and rude bookstore clerks.
 Such are his LA life’s difficulties that you can’t help but think, ‘You are so brave, Dave.’
 In between battling these great obstacles, he goes from one temp job to another because he will not suffer the oppressiveness of a permanent job.

 Clearly, he’s a bit of an entitlement queen himself.
 His real problem is that instead of 14 hours of couch-surfing and snacking, he gets only 12.